 - Check your receipts and your email inbox

 Dig out your receipts to see if you have any from the same day and for the same amount, but listed under a different retailer name.
-Also, have a look at your email inbox, as you'll often get digital confirmation emails or receipts, and these might also contain the retailer's registered name.
+Also, check your email inbox, as you'll often get digital confirmation emails or receipts, and these might also contain the retailer's registered name.

 - Adjacent transactions